francescom/TinyTetris-For-TinyArcade/README.md

 **Help**

+- Joystick moves pieces left + right + down=fast
+- Buttons rotate in two directions (right button is "classic" top-goes-right rotation)

-Push the 2 buttons together to reset the game and toggle blocks size.
+**Push the 2 buttons together** to reset the game and toggle blocks size.
 Larger blocks are easier to see but leave less vertical space to play.

-Possible extensions
+**Possible extensions**

 - Hi scores +prefs on µSD: at the moment a blank prefs file is saved inside the app folder
 - a global options menu (start, pause, restart, mute effects, mute music, change size, show scores)